Michaael01/LetsDefend-SOC138-Detected-Suspicious-Xls-File/README.md

 The detail history section provides the relevant date the events of the file hash was last investigated.
 The section further revealed that the file hash was firstly investigated on 01.02.2020 up to recently which is 17.10.2025 whcih is a call for sensitization to soc analzýst to take note of the IP address and behavioural informations associated to this threat.
+- The details as well has various names which the file has been submitted or seen in the wild jsut to mention a few according to virusTotal
+  1. ORDER SHEET
+  2. SPEC.xlsm
+  3. mal.xlsm
+  4. virus.xlsm
+  5. infected.xlsm
+  6. kaka.xlsm
+  7. malware.xlsm

 ## From Playbook: URlSCAN